Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 12:00–14:00, 19:30–21:30

-One Michelin star, located inside the Hôtel de la Cité, with views over the ramparts from the terrace.
-Chef Jérôme Ryon worked under Putelat, and the influence shows.
-The menu champions regional produce—morel mushrooms, black truffles, Aubrac beef—prepared with precision.
+One Michelin star, located inside the Hôtel de la Cité, with views over the ramparts from the terrace that justify the price before you taste anything.
+Chef Jérôme Ryon worked under Putelat, and the influence shows in the precision without the theatrical excess.
+The menu champions regional produce—morel mushrooms, black truffles when in season, Aubrac beef—prepared with technique that highlights rather than transforms.
 The dining room has Gothic chairs and chandeliers that match the medieval setting without crossing into kitsch.
+It is the most romantic dinner option in Carcassonne, which means it is where you go when someone else is paying or when the occasion warrants debt.

 La Trivalou